-Our study provides empirical evidence of the role that community size can play in mediating stochastic and deterministic process as drivers of metacommunity dynamics in tropical and boreal streams, providing one possible solution to a long-standing debate on why some communities are apparently more influenced by stochastic processes than others.
+Our study provides empirical evidence of the role that community size can play in mediating stochastic and deterministic process as drivers of metacommunity dynamics in tropical and boreal streams, providing one possible solution to a long-standing debate about why some communities are apparently more influenced by stochastic processes than others.
 The magnitude of β-diversity deviation from the null models (negative and positive values) and how it related with community size (negative and positive slopes) indicate that stochastic and deterministic processes affect species occurrences and their abundances differently.
 While incidence-based β-deviation was negative and decreased with community size in Brazil, abundance-based β-deviation was positive and increased with community size in both regions.
-These results indicate that: (1) as communities get larger, demographic stochasticity plays a less important role and excessive dispersal combined with niche selection tend to homogenize the genus composition of larger communities; and (2) variations in genera relative abundances are the result of local environmental filtering.
+These results indicate that: (1) as communities get larger, demographic stochasticity plays a less important role and excessive dispersal combined with niche selection tend to homogenize the genus composition of larger communities; and (2) niche selection was likely strong enough to produce variations in genera relative abundances, but not to cause compositional changes among communities within the same watershed.
 However, we acknowledge that these are, at least partially, a posteriori explanations as we expected that the results would be similar (i.e., a positive relationship between beta deviation and community size) independently of the type of coefficient.
 On the other hand, these contrasting results appear interesting avenues for future research.
 Our findings complement previous empirical and conceptual efforts that indicated that ecological drift can drive biodiversity patterns even in communities where species have clear differences in life-history traits, resource use and competitive abilities (i.e., those communities assumed to be non-neutral).
 Incorporation of community size into ecological models should provide conceptual, empirical and applied insights towards better understanding of the processes driving changes in biodiversity.

 Acknowledgements.
 This research originated during a joint research project funded by grant #2013/50424-1 (São Paulo Research Foundation, FAPESP) to TS, and by grants #273557 and #273560 to JH and JS (Academy of Finland).
 ASM and LMB are supported by research grants from the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq no. 307587/2017-7 and 304314/2014-5, respectively).
+This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001 (scholarship to DKP).
 This work was also developed in the context of the National Institutes for Science and Technology (INCT) in Ecology, Evolution and Biodiversity Conservation, supported by MCTIC/CNPq (proc.
 465610/2014-5) and FAPEG.
 We thank Christopher Catano and Jonathan Myers for gently providing R code to generate abundance-based beta deviations, and Mauricio Vancine for preparing a map of the regions.
-We thank Eric Harvey, Kevin Cazelles, and Romain Bertrand for their comments and suggestions on an earlier version of this manuscript that was submitted to PCI Ecology.
+We thank Eric Harvey, Kevin Cazelles, and Romain Bertrand for their comments and suggestions on earlier versions of this manuscript, which was submitted to PCI Ecology.

 Author contributions.
 TS conceived the idea, ran the analyses, and wrote the manuscript with substantial support from VSS, LMB, ASM, and JH.
 TS, LMB, VLL, ASM, JS, and JH planned the sampling design.
 DKP and JJ-M sampled the data.
 DKP, VSS and KTT identified the insects.
 DKP, JJ-M, KT, VLL and JS commented on the manuscript.